Creative Commons License 2023 Volume 10 Issue 4

 Description of the study area

 The study was conducted at Dansha town and surrounding kebeles (lower administration units), Tsegedie District, Ethiopia.
 There are 25 kebeles in Tsegedie District.
 Tsegedie District has three climatic zones: Dega (highland) accounts for 33%, Weinadega (mid-land) constitutes 44% and Kola (low-land) accounts for the remaining 27% [22].
 The area has two major rivers; Mekezo and Kaza.
 Dansha town and the surrounding kebeles such as Yekatit kebele, Alemgenet kebele, and Selam kebele have a total population of 27, 850 and 6328 households residing in an area of 3234 km2 making the population density of 16 people /km2.
-The town population accounts for 63.6% of the study areal population.
-The temperature in the research region ranges from 30 – 40 °C .
-There is a District Hospital, a Health Center, four private clinics, three health posts, and six rural pharmacies in the research region.
+The town population accounts for 63.6% of the study area population.
+The temperature in the research region ranges from 30 – 40 °C. There is a District Hospital, a Health Center, four private clinics, three health posts, and six rural pharmacies in the research region.
 Dansha town has a total population of 17,712 and 4025 households and the surrounding administrative kebeles; namely, Yekatit kebele a population of 4555 and 1035 households, Alemgenet kebele a population of 4676 and 1063 households, and Selam kebele with a population of 907 and 205 households [23].

-Study design, data collection instrument and procedure
+Study design, data collection instrument, and procedure

 The study was carried out in Dansha town and surrounding kebele to estimate malaria prevalence and to identify risk factors associated with it.
-This was done through structured questionnaires and health institution based treatment records from 2012-2016.
+This was done through structured questionnaires and health institution-based treatment records from 2012-2016.

 The data regarding the socio-demographic information and associated risk factors were gathered through means of a structured questionnaire and responses were obtained at the time of sample collection.
 Earlier to sample collection, precise explanations were given about the aim of the study for all households who are willing to participate in the study.
 Age, marital status, education level, knowledge, attitude, and practice regarding the participant's usage of bed nets were among the sociodemographic characteristics whose data were gathered.
-The general content of the questionnaire was well structured close-ended questionnaire.
+The general content of the questionnaire was well well-structured close-ended questionnaire.
 The questionnaire was prepared for each participant and filled by a representative of the sample selected households under the direct supervision of the data collector.

 The questionnaire deals with an individual’s socio-demographic information, knowledge and use of preventive measures, use of anti-malarial drugs, and other malaria-related issues.